 Step 1: Open the Terminal application from Launchpad.

-Step 2: Copy and paste the following command into the Terminal window, one at a time, pressing ENTER after each one.
+Step 2: Copy and paste the following command into the Terminal window, then press Enter.

 Note that this command causes the Finder to quit and restart.
 When the Finder reappears, you will see hidden files if any exist.

-Solution 3: Repair the external hard drive with First Aid
+Solution 4: Repair the External Hard Drive with First Aid

 Step 1: Go to Utilities, find Disk Utility and run this program.